 sudocommand like in the example above)

-After starting server please give 1-2 minutes for the keycloack authentication bridge to start before attempting to login.
+After starting the server please give 1-2 minutes for the keycloack authentication bridge to start before attempting to log in.

 To log in to the RevDeBug instance with the keycloak you need to create a user account in the configuration panel.
 To do so, enter the servername.your.domain.com/auth, and then go to the administration console.
 Here, login using the data specified in